DianaNites/bootloader/README.md

 ## Issue

-The code in this repository causes UEFI?/QEMU to enter a reset loop
+The code in this repository causes QEMU to enter a reset loop.

+This was also tested on real hardware, with the same result.

 ## Instructions